Skip to main content

 Approximately 60% of Vermonters receive drinking water from a public drinking water system.
 If you receive a water bill or have related expenses as part of association fees or dues, your drinking water likely comes from a public water supply.
 While many public drinking water systems are run by towns or municipalities, some systems are operated by homeowner associations, manufactured housing communities, and other similar entities with their own source(s) of water.

-All Non-Transient Non-Community and Community Water Systems are initially required to sample for PFAS Annually.
-Sampling at Transient Non-Community Water Systems may also be required if contamination is known or suspected to occur near these water systems.
-Results received from initial monitoring were used to determine future sampling frequencies.
-All Community Water Systems are required to distribute Consumer Confidence Reports to system users annually.
-These reports will identify all PFAS sample results taken within the last five years.
+All Non-Transient Non-Community and Community Water Systems are required to sample for PFAS at a frequency based on their sample results.
 The link below provides the PFAS sample results for Vermont’s public drinking water systems.
+Many water systems have sampled for PFAS three times, depending on the results, some systems have sampled much more.
 If you have questions about the data or having trouble locating data for a specific public drinking water system, please contact the Drinking Water and Groundwater Protection Division at (802) 828-1535.

 ➡️ PFAS Test Results from Public Drinking Water Systems